spacetelescope/webbpsf/docsource/webbpsf.rst

 **Pixel scales, sampling, and oversampling:**

 The derived instrument classes all known their own instrumental pixel scales.
 You can change the output pixel scale in a variety of ways, as follows.
-See the :ref:`JWInstrument.calcPSF` documentation for more details.
+See the :py:class:`JWInstrument.calcPSF` documentation for more details.

-1. set the `oversample` parameter to calcPSF.
+1. set the ``oversample`` parameter to calcPSF().
 This will produce a PSF with a pixel grid this many times more finely sampled.
-   `oversample=1` is the native detector scale, `oversample=2` means divide each pixel into 2x2 finer pixels, and so forth.
+   ``oversample=1`` is the native detector scale, ``oversample=2`` means divide each pixel into 2x2 finer pixels, and so forth.
    You can automatically obtain both the oversampled PSF and a version rebinned down onto the detector pixel scale by setting `rebin=True` in the call to calcPSF: